 The other night I made this up and my son said, after his second bowl, “This is really good, even with all these vegetables.”
 What I love about this soup, is that you can throw in whatever you have available.
 I try to stay stocked up in canned beans. tomatoes and broth so it is an easy go to recipe when trying to think of something healthy and hearty for dinner.
 Speaking of broth.
 One copycat recipe stated NOT to use chicken broth, but I have made it both ways and like it both ways.

 Anyway, back to the recipe.
-I have been tweaking a lot of recipes for the Instant Pot and here is one of them.
+Many of my recipes I have been tweaking for the Instant Pot and here is one of them.
 I will show how easy it is to make both in the pressure cooker and on the stove top.

 - 3 Tablespoons avocado or coconut oil